senopui/ComfyUI-Windows-Portable/QA_REPORT.md

   - **Where observed:** local repo has no `origin` remote; GitHub Actions runs cannot be queried here.
   - **Likely cause:** checkout does not include remote metadata or credentials.
   - **Recommended fix PR (future):** Run `build-cu130.yml` and `build-cu130-nightly.yml` on main (or this QA branch) and update QA_REPORT with run URLs, artifacts, and regression signature scans.
-- **Severity: Medium** — Checkout logs unavailable locally.
-  - **Symptom:** No checkout logs are present to verify Actions checkout behavior.
-  - **Where observed:** workspace has no `*.log` files and no CI log exports.
-  - **Likely cause:** checkout logs only exist in GitHub Actions job output.
-  - **Recommended fix PR (future):** Pull Actions logs from recent runs and archive a sanitized checkout log excerpt in QA evidence.

 ## Release Readiness Checklist
 - [ ] cu130 green